owendhkim/owendhkim.github.io/_posts/2024-05-23-integrating-nutch-solr.md

 [cvm_owenk@search-dev apache-nutch-1.20]$ pwd
 /home/cvm_owenk/downloads/apache-nutch-1.20
 ```
-Export PATH variable to your shell configuration by editing .bashrc or .zshrc and set what you copied to be $NUTCH_HOME.
+Export PATH variable to your shell configuration by editing `.bashrc` or `.zshrc` and set what you copied to be `$NUTCH_HOME`.
 HOME directory of a program should be a directory one upper level from bin directory.
 Do the same for solr.
 ```
 export NUTCH_HOME="/home/cvm_owenk/downloads/apache-nutch-1.20"
 export PATH=$NUTCH_HOME/bin:$PATH